The Shafarevich conjecture for hypersurfaces in abelian varieties: Introduction

 If $\dim A = 2$, then hypersurfaces in $A$ are curves, and the analogue of Theorems \ref{intro_1} and \ref{intro_2} follows from the Shafarevich conjecture for curves; see Theorem \ref{intro_3}.

 Our result is analogous to the Shafarevich conjecture for curves, now a theorem of Faltings \cite{Faltings}, but (except in dimension 2) it doesn't seem to follow from Faltings's work; we'll say more about the relationship below.
-Instead, the proof uses a study of variation of Galois representations based on the work of one of the authors (B.L.) and Venkatesh \cite{LV}, and the sheaf convolution formalism of Kr\"{a}mer and Weissauer~\cite{KWTheta}.
+Instead, the proof uses a study of variation of Galois representations based on the work of one of the authors (B.L.) and Venkatesh \cite{LV}, and the sheaf convolution formalism of Kr\"{a}mer and Weissauer~\cite{KramerWeissauer}.

-The original Shafarevich conjecture (proved by Faltings) says that there are only finitely many isomorphism classes of curve of fixed genus $g$, defined over $K$, and having good reduction outside $S$.
+The original Shafarevich conjecture (proved by Faltings) says that there are only finitely many isomorphism classes of curves of fixed genus $g$, defined over $K$, and having good reduction outside $S$.
 Similar results are now known for various families of varieties: abelian varieties (\cite{Faltings}), K3 surfaces (\cite{Andre_Sha} and \cite{She_K3}), del Pezzo surfaces (\cite{Scholl}), flag varieties (\cite{JL2}), complete intersections of Hodge level at most 1 (\cite{JL1}), surfaces fibered smoothly over a curve (\cite{Javanpeykar}), Fano threefolds (\cite{JL3}), and some general type surfaces (\cite{JL18}).

-Javanpeykar and Loughran have suggested that the Shafarevich conjecture should hold in broad generality (see for example \cite[Conj.\ 1.4]{JL1}); the present result is further evidence in this direction.
-They show that the Lang--Vojta conjecture implies the Shafarevich conjecture for certain families of complete intersections \cite[Thm.\ 1.5]{JL1}; their argument uses the hyperbolicity of a certain moduli space.
-One expects the implication to hold for still more general families of varieties: for any family that gives rise to a locally injective period map, Griffiths transversality and the geometry of period domains imply that the base must be hyperbolic, and the argument of Javanpeykar--Loughran applies.
+As a consequence of a hyperbolicity result of Zuo \cite{Zuo}, Javanpeykar and Loughran have suggested that the Shafarevich conjecture should hold in broad generality (see for example \cite[Conj.\ 1.4]{JL1}); the present result is further evidence in this direction.
+They show that the Lang--Vojta conjecture implies the Shafarevich conjecture for certain families of complete intersections \cite[Thm.\ 1.5]{JL1}.
+One expects the implication to hold for still more general families of varieties: for any family that gives rise to a locally injective period map, Zuo's theorem shows that the base must be hyperbolic, and the argument of \cite{JL1} applies.
 Indeed, in our proof we use a big monodromy statement (Corollary \ref{torsion_char}) that may be seen as a strong form of injectivity of the period map.
 In fact, we show that this big monodromy statement implies the quasi-finiteness of a certain period map in Proposition \ref{quasi-finite-period-map} below.